 Armadilla pods, it goes without saying, are beautiful.
 Prices range from £13,150 for the Armadilla Garden Room pod to £32,900 for the all-singing all-dancing residential Xtraroom Deluxe pod.
 All are moveable, transportable and built for year-round use.

 They feature low-maintenance Siberian larch cladding on a rigid box-section steel chassis.
-As the pods are regarded as caravans under planning law they are treated as temporary structures that require no planning permission.
+The pods are regarded as caravans under planning law meaning they are treated as temporary structures – requiring no planning permission.
 The pods are delivered fully constructed and, as they need no foundations (they are mounted on four concrete blocks), take only around one hour to install.

 Designed and built in the company's Edinburgh factory, they include electrics, underfloor heating, controllable ventilation, double glazing and insulation for all-year use in any climate.
 Choose from a catalogue of readymade internal layouts that can be interchanged or slotted into the core product range.

 They are built in three sizes in a range of colours and finishes inside and out - or go bespoke for that personalised touch.
 Armadilla designs include the Guest Room, Garden Room, Xtraroom and Essential, Hybrid, Guest, Duo and Executive Offices.

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.

 5 mistakes experts say to avoid when squeezing a Christmas tree into a small space

 Say hello to the mistakes you’re making if your Christmas tree is in a small room

 By Kayleigh Dray